Refining time-space traffic diagrams: A simple multiple linear regression model: Discussion

-We choose a linear regression method, which is simple in form, as the foundation of modeling based on the following considerations.
-First, as we have carefully shown, the simple method is able to achieve high goodness of fits (Table~\ref{tab:Result}) and make satisfactory refinement, even for estimating the TS diagram from another country (Table~\ref{tab:Result14}) as well as in the stricter 1-4-16 test (Table~\ref{tab:Result146} and Figure~\ref{fig:STPlot146}).
-Achieving good results is the ultimate goal for a study that aims to solve a problem instead of proposing an advanced method.
+We choose a linear regression method, which is simple in form, as the foundation of modeling based on the following considerations: First, as we have carefully shown, the simple method is able to achieve high goodness of fits (Table~\ref{tab:Result}) and make satisfactory refinement, even for estimating the TS diagram from another country (Table~\ref{tab:Result14}) as well as in the stricter 1-4-16 test (Table~\ref{tab:Result146} and Figure~\ref{fig:STPlot146}).
+Achieving good results is the ultimate goal for a study that aims to solve a problem instead of proposing a ``fancy" method.
 Second, a linear regression method could give a distinct expression that is simply contained in Table~\ref{tab:Result}; it is very convenient for spread and applications in practice.
-We could obtain the dominant impact factors from the parameter values.
-Notably, there are many powerful machine learning methods in the era of big data and machine learning.
-One could try to solve the problem by proposing a machine learning-based method; it is an interesting future direction of this study.
-However, the limited number of samples for training is still a major barrier for these methods to overcome.

-Similarly, the contribution of the study is to introduce the new problem of refining TS diagrams and then effectively solving it, instead of proposing a more advanced method to solve an existing problem.
-To the best of our knowledge, there is no comparative method, and thus, we cannot make a comparison with other methods.
+We could also obtain the dominant impact factors from the parameter values.